 - Ohau Stream Walk: we didn’t expect much fun here because we’d seen so many fur seals… BUT you’re never bored enough to not have fun watching many fur seal pups playing, fighting, and swimming.
 Really.
 It’s a 10-minute return walk but we stayed there for an hour!
 So much cuteness!
 MUST DO!
 Coral didn’t want to leave at all until we lured her out with ice cream.
 Just know that the pups play there during winter months only.

 One other thing we did was visit the aquarium.
-It’s super small, it smelt and it was sad.
+It’s super small, it smelled and it was sad.
 They had 2 carpet sharks in a super dirty little pool.
 I think we saw it all in 30 minutes.
 They have just changed management, hopefully, it will get better.

 The Kaikoura Lookout is just another pretty place.
 Who wants more of that?
 Just to see the bay, the town center, the mountains….
 And it looks AMAZING during sunset.
 Just watch your step, because there was dog poop everywhere.

 The second was the amount of seaweed.
 We could see them dancing on the waves, in the water, on the beaches, on the rocks, and everywhere.
 Coral HATED the beaches, she didn’t even get near them – unless there was a fur seal.